Local-first goal enforcement

 A simple flow from intention to follow-through.

 PlanKept is not trying to become project management.
-It takes one plan seriously, applies pressure where it matters, and keeps that pressure in place until the plan is actually resolved.
+It takes real plans seriously, applies pressure where it matters, and keeps that pressure in place until the active occurrence is actually resolved.

 01